 Is seasickness an issue on a small ship cruise?

 While most small ship cruises travel close to shore or in protected waters where seasickness is not an issue, some expedition cruises can encounter rough seas.
 Ocean conditions vary widely depending on the destination, season, weather, type of ship, route and many other factors.
 AdventureSmith’s unbiased staff experts can help you to determine if a particular itinerary is right for you, and savvy travelers can educate themselves on ways to combat seasickness by reading our comprehensive guide on How to Prevent & Treat Seasickness.
+Enjoying the ocean view with your eye on the horizon is one of the best tips!

 When is the best time to cruise?